trand6/odin-recipes/README.md

 # odin-recipes

-This is just a project to practice HTML and Vietnamese.
+This is just a project to practice HTML using Vietnamese recipes!